artembatura/advanced-react-scripts/packages/react-scripts/README.md

 ### ❔ How to use it

-1. If you have existing project created by `create-react-app`, you can remove default `react-scripts`
+1. (optional) If you have existing project created by `create-react-app`, you can remove default `react-scripts`

    For it, run command: